opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 `nprobes` | false | 1 | false | Number of buckets to search during query.
 Higher values lead to more accurate but slower searches.
 `encoder` | false | flat | false | Encoder definition for encoding vectors.
 Encoders can reduce the memory footprint of your index, at the expense of search accuracy.

-For more information about setting these parameters, refer to [*faiss*'s documentation](https://github.com/facebookresearch/faiss/wiki/Faiss-indexes).
+For more information about setting these parameters, refer to the [Faiss documentation](https://github.com/facebookresearch/faiss/wiki/Faiss-indexes).

 #### IVF training requirements